arash-ebrahimi/PDF_OCRtoTEXT/README.md

-**Convert a complicated PDF specially when came from an Hispital for contribution on RO-PACS.**
+**Convert a complicated PDF especially when it came from a hospital for posting on RO-PACS.**.

-This sample code demontrates how we can combine OCR to read characters from an image and convert them to a text file.
+This sample code shows how we can combine OCR to read characters from an image and convert them to a text file.
-This Text file can be used for an input to a LLM system.
-The output of that LLM could be a labeld data that can be used as classification of Uploaded Images to the RO-PACS Data Center.
+This text file can be used as input to an LLM system.
+The output of this LLM could be labelled data that can be used for classification of images uploaded to the RO-PACS data centre.